North Kirklees weekend entertainment listings

 Music

-Station Tavern, Cleckheaton: Trench Town UK - reggae and Ska band live from 9.15pm till late, free entry.
+Station Tavern, Cleckheaton: Dirty Vinyl classic Rock and Pop live from 9.15pm till late, free entry.

 Wickham Arms, Cleckheaton: Superior jazz band (traditional), 8.30pm.
 Free entry.